bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/styleguide-draft.png" caption="The Draft US Design System is the design system for the United States federal government." %}

 The U.S. government's design system — called the [Draft U.S. Web Digital Standards](https://standards.usa.gov/) — is a collection of UI components and visual styles created to help people making government websites build more consistent UIs.
 The design system provides markup and styles for users to download and weave into their applications.
-It would certainly be amazing to see a Holy Grail-style system implemented at this gigantic scale, but as you might imagine that's a pretty tall order.
+It would certainly be amazing to see a Holy Grail-style system implemented at such a gigantic scale, but as you might imagine that's a pretty tall order.
 The vastness and decentralized nature of the organization means that the Holy Grail isn't really achievable without some dramatic restructuring of how federal government websites get built.

 If a relatively scattered, decentralized culture is your reality, don't be disheartened!
 Even getting *some* design system in place — a handful of go-to UI patterns, some helpful documentation, or guiding principles — can show your organization the light towards the Grail.
-As we've discussed throughout this chapter, your efforts are ongoing, and before you can run you must first learn to crawl.
+As we've discussed throughout this chapter, these efforts should be ongoing, and before you can run you must first learn to crawl.

-{% include figure.html src="../images/fpo.png" caption="Spectrum of centralized vs decentralized cultures" %}

 ## Make it cross-disciplinary
 Style guides often jump straight into code snippets and pattern usage for the benefit of the design system users.
 Of course a pattern library needs to be helpful for the people actually making use of the patterns, but **treating a style guide solely a developer resource limits its potential**.